-I. Administrative Review
+III.
+Administrative Review

 Within five work days from the final decision on the summary, findings, and conclusions, the ADEWD, along with the Associate Vice President for Finance and Administration and Director of Human Resources, will share the results with the appropriate official.
-The appropriate official (VPAA, DOF, DSP, or any other division head) in consultation with the Director of Human Resources, will consider the findings and determine the appropriate action(s).
+The appropriate official (VPAA, DOFthe Dean of the Faculty/Vice President for Academic Affairs, DSP, or any other division head) in consultation with the Director of Human Resources will consider the findings and determine the appropriate action(s).
 The Associate Vice President for Finance and Administration and Director of Human Resources will work with the appropriate official to implement the actions.

-J. Disposition of Complaint
+JI.
+Disposition of Complaint